-It may seem counter-intuitive but styling a small space with just a few large-scale pieces (rather than a mishmash of pint-size furniture) can actually make it feel grander.
+It may seem counter-intuitive but styling a small space with just a few large-scale pieces of French furniture (rather than a mishmash of pint-size furniture) can actually make it feel grander.
 Resist the urge to push all of your furniture up against the walls.
-If you create space behind French furniture, it makes the room look wider than it is.
+If you create space behind your French style chest of drawers for example, this trick will make the room appear wider than it is.

 Switch Bedside Lamps For Pendant Lights

 Surface space is quite often at a premium in small bedrooms; don’t take up valuable bedside space with a bedside lamp, when you can opt for a modern, low-hanging ceiling light.
 The elegance of the low-hanging pendant will also help add height to the space.